DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2024-07-11-reviewed-registrations.md

 This has now changed.
 If they answer:

-- 'In a hospital school' or 'young offender instituation', they are only asked 'what organisation are you employed by?'.
+- 'In a hospital school' or 'young offender institution', they are only asked 'what organisation are you employed by?'.
 This is so their organisation can be checked against eligible lists to see if they are eligible.

 - 'Other' they are not asked either question as the registration is no longer reviewed, so we don't require this information.

 ## Potential future changes

 ### Emailing users with their funding outcome
 This is currently in progress.
 Previously, not all users were notified after their registration had been reviewed and a funding outcome was reached.
-We have now created templates for these emails and hope to automate the send of these soon.
+We have now created templates for these emails and hope to automate the sending of these soon.
 They would give the funding outcome and if they user is not eligible, a reason why (in the same way as the service does).

 ### Referred by return to teaching service question
 This question is now asked to the vast majority of people completing a registration, however the number of people this is relevant for is low.
 In future, we could move this question further into the flow.
 For example, after a user answers 'other' to 'How are you employed?' and before their funding outcome is given.